 If you’re on the fence about whether you should schedule a professional shoot or take your own photos, we’re here to help give you the confidence boost you need to take on the task yourself.

-While the idea of a professional taking these milestone photos may seem like money well-spent, you may find that taking your own photos is really a better way to go.
+While the idea of a professional taking these milestone photos may seem like money well-spent, you may find that taking your own photos is the better option for your family.
 Here’s why:

-- You save money if you setup and take your own photos.
+You save money when you set up and take your own photos.
 A professional shoot can cost anywhere from $300 to $1,500.
 Your own shoot should cost about $100 or less if you already have a good camera or smartphone.